 A great deal of work goes into making a successful drawing.
 The layman may think that it’s all about passion and spontaneity, but that’s far from the truth.
 It takes planning, patience, and application.

 And finally, don’t be fooled into thinking that professional artists instinctively know how to draw their subjects.
 Things go wrong all the time.
 I like to think of each work of art as a series of mistakes and their corrections.
-It’s only finished when you can’t think how to correct it anymore.
+It’s only finished when you can’t think of how to correct it anymore.